bdverseofficial/bds-ops/dev/README.md

 - First ensure you have docker installed and working
 - Ensure your current user could use docker
 - execute docker-base.sh
-- configure Couchbase by using the url: http://IP:8091
+- configure Couchbase by using the url: http://IP:8091 or execute docker-initcb.sh for a default configuration
     - Create your administrator password
     - All the config files assumed the password will be password, if you chnage this one, change the global.conf.json and metricbeat.docker.yml file.
     - Ensure to activate the Data, Query, Analytics, Index service